 The Benefits of a Topographical Survey

-Topographical surveys serve many purposes and when compared to other survey techniques, they can be just as or even more beneficial:
+Topographical building surveys serve many purposes and when compared to other survey techniques, they can be just as or even more beneficial:

-- Can identify existing conditions and issues with a site
+-Can identify existing conditions and issues with a site

-- Illustrate how building features can be constructed electronically, by using CAD
+-Illustrate how building features can be constructed electronically, by using CAD

-- Demonstrates any obstacles that may cause problems with the site’s development
+-Demonstrates any obstacles that may cause problems with the site’s development

-- It provides information that can help designers create suitable designs fitted to the specified land
+-It provides information that can help designers create suitable designs fitted to the specified land

 How We Conduct Topographical Surveys

-The type of equipment for a topographical survey varies depending on the land and preferences of the surveyor.
+The type of equipment for a topographic survey varies depending on the land and preferences of the surveyor.
 Environmental conditions will be considered when selecting the appropriate tools in order to attain ultimate accuracy.
 In wider and more open spaces, the assessor will utilise a GPS signal as it is less likely that large obstacles will interfere with the survey.

-In industrial areas a GPS system is not suitable.
+In industrial areas, a GPS system is not suitable.
 Therefore, a robotic total station instrument will be used instead, which is used to measure horizontal and vertical angles as well as sloping distances.
 However, if an area is inaccessible or too dangerous to collect data, we use reflector-less technology.